digitalronin/digitalronin-rackspace/README.md

 USAGE

+In your Gemfile

+    gem "digitalronin-rackspace", require: "rackspace"

 Create an 8G General Purpose VM with an attached 75G SATA block storage volume;

+    require 'rackspace'

     vm = Rackspace::Vm.new(
       size:     8,